Kyhv Peak

 Access: Paved

-Squaw Mountain is well known in Utah County.
+Kyhv is well recognized in Utah County, it was previously known as Squaw Peak until 2022.
 It gets little respect because it is overshadowed by the much taller Cascade Mountain behind and has to compete with a mountain to the south with a giant letter Y on it.
-Half the peak is a sheer cliff so let' us take another look at summiting this guy.
+Half the peak is a sheer cliff.

 The Route: